isplab-unil/KGPMeter/README.md

 ### B) Repo structure

-The `backend/` directory contains the python code to compute kin genomic privacy scores and the flask app handling score requests.
+- `backend/` contains the python code to compute kin genomic privacy scores and the flask app handling score requests.

-The `frontend/` directory contains the HTML, CSS, Javascript code for the webapp: visually building family trees, sending requests to the backend as well as for integration in webpages.
+- `frontend/` contains the HTML, CSS, Javascript code for the webapp: visually building family trees, sending requests to the backend as well as for integration in webpages.